citrus/latest/README.md

 ### Latest keeps us up to speed by querying rubygems.org for a gem's most recent version number.
 Yep, that's all it does.

+Basically I was tired of visiting `https://rubygems.org/gems/whatever-gem` to find out a gem's most recent version number.

 ------------------------------------------------------------------------------
 Usage